 Cons:

-• Not ideal for large or ongoing SEO projects
+- Not suited for large or ongoing projects.

 Average Ecommerce SEO Hourly Rates

-We analyzed hourly SEO rates from 10,758 companies offering services for ecommerce businesses.
+We analyzed hourly SEO rates from 10,758 companies offering ecommerce SEO services.
 The average hourly rate came out to $82.
 Here is the pricing breakdown across the industry:

 In contrast, the average hourly rate for ecommerce SEO freelancers on Upwork is slightly lower, around 63$:

-But with freelancers, it can be hard to tell what level of quality you are actually getting.
-Be cautious with Upwork reviews — some can be inflated.
+However, you should be cautious with Upwork reviews, as some can be inflated.
 Vet profiles carefully by asking for specific case studies and performance metrics.

 Back to agencies.
-A more accurate view comes from looking at average rates by service, since pricing varies significantly depending on what is being done.
+A more accurate view comes from looking at average rates by service, since ecommerce SEO pricing varies significantly depending on what is being done.
 Here is what we found:

 Performance-based SEO is a pricing model where the agency earns compensation only after meeting clearly defined results.
 These results typically focus on rankings, organic traffic, or revenue growth.
 Instead of paying for time or tasks, the client pays for outcomes that directly support business goals.